 The Facelift 108 has a fairly strong, round flex pattern.
-The ends of the ski (the last ~20 cm after the micro-cap section ends), are pretty soft.
+The ends of the ski (the last ~20 cm after the micro-cap section ends — see the photos) are pretty soft.
 But everywhere else, the Facelift 108 is actually very strong.
 So while this ski has flexible tips and tails (which should make butters and presses feasible), the rest of the ski is no noodle.

-That’s a combination we’ve liked on skis in the past like the Rossignol Black Ops 118, ON3P Kartel 108, and Icelantic Nomad 115, so we’re curious to see how the Facelift 108’s flex pattern translates to on-snow performance.
+That’s a combination we’ve liked on skis in the past (e.g., the Rossignol Black Ops 118, ON3P Kartel 108, and Icelantic Nomad 115), so we’ll see if the flex pattern of the Facelift 108 continues the trend.

-The Facelift 108 has one line marked as “ski center,” which on our pair, measured about 0.5 cm back from the true center of the ski.
-It then has a label that says to mount 20 mm behind that line for “All Mountain” and 40 mm back for “Freeride.”
+The Facelift 108 has a line marked as “ski center,” which on our pair, measured about 0.5 cm back from the true center of the ski.
+It then has a label that says to mount 20 mm behind that line for “All Mountain,” and 40 mm back for “Freeride.”
 That puts those mount points at -2.5 and -4.5 cm from true center, respectively.

-Both of those mount points are quite progressive / forward, especially compared to other skis that come in as light as the Facelift 108.
+Both of those mount points are quite progressive, especially compared to other skis that come in as light as the Facelift 108.
 But Amplid also says on their site that they recommend mounting the ski anywhere from -1 cm to -5 cm from center.
-So as always, we’ll be testing the Facelift 108 at various mount points to see how it responds to those different mount points and different skiing styles (e.g., forward vs. centered).
+So we’ll be testing the Facelift 108 at various mount points to see how it responds to those different mount points and different skiing styles.

 The Facelift 108 is quite light at just over 1750 grams for the 189 cm version.
-It’s not quite as light as more traditional touring skis like the Black Diamond Helio 105 Carbon and K2 Wayback 106, but the Facelift 108 is significantly lighter than 50/50 skis like the current Armada Tracer 108, the old Atomic Backland FR 109, and the Line Sick Day 104.
-As always, we’re very curious to see just how stable the Facelift 108 feels, and if it should be thought of as a dedicated touring ski, a 50/50 ski, or a ski you could actually use every day in the resort.
+It’s not quite as light as more directional touring skis like the Black Diamond Helio 105 Carbon and K2 Wayback 106, but the Facelift 108 is significantly lighter than 50/50 skis like the Armada Tracer 108, the old Atomic Backland FR 109, and the Line Sick Day 104.
+As always, we’ll see just how stable the Facelift 108 feels, and if it should be thought of as a dedicated touring ski, a 50/50 ski, or as a ski you could actually use every day in the resort.